 Is moissanite resistant to scratching?

-Can moissanite break easily?
+Does moissanite break easily?

-Is moissanite heat tolerant?Yes.
-Moissanite has heat resistance properties superior to many other jewels.
-Tests prove that at 2000˚F, higher than the equivalent intensity of a house fire, moissanite remains intact and as brilliant as the day it was created.
-High heat tolerance makes moissanite less likely to experience heat damage during jewelry repair.
+Yes.
+Moissanite exhibits more heat resistance than many other jewels, including diamond.
+Tests prove that at 2000ºF (higher than the equivalent intensity of a house fire) moissanite gems remain intact and as brilliant as the day they were created.
+This heat tolerance make moissanite unlikely to suffer damage during jewelry repair.